Facebook Pixel

 What constitutes a claimable event?

-In exceptional cases, damages resulting from wear and tear will be covered but it must be proven to be sudden and unforeseen, i.e. not occurring over time.
-An example would be worn waterproofing over a dry period which results in the flooding of a section upon first rains.
+In exceptional cases, damages resulting from wear and tear will be covered but it must be proven to be sudden and unforeseen, i.e., not occurring over time.
+One example is worn waterproofing over a dry period which results in the flooding of a section upon first rains.
 The repair of the worn-out waterproofing is not covered but sudden resulting damages would be covered by most insurers.

-The cause of the damage cannot be due to defective design or workmanship, e.g. a section gets flooded because a recently laid paved area slopes towards the door and flooded the section on the first rains.
+The cause of the damage cannot be due to defective design or workmanship, e.g., a section gets flooded because a recently laid paved area slopes towards the door and flooded the section upon first rains.

 The damages can only be repaired once the cause has been determined.
 The insurer will need proof that the proximate cause has been removed.